 A newspaper report gives us our last insight into Basil’s season stating he did not ride the Balham CC 50 on July 25th as he was feeling the effects from a heavy racing season.
 It states that he was club champion at the time.

-From here on our evidence of what happened next becomes sketchy.
-We know he was picked for the British Olympic road race squad but he didn’t make it to Antwerp, being named road race reserve along with Charlie Davey.
+From here on our evidence of what happened next becomes a little sketchy.
+We know he was picked for the British Olympic road race squad, being named road race reserve along with Charlie Davey.
 Bragg was again made a reserve rider for the 1921 World Championships in Denmark.

 We also know he also raced for Etna CC a prestigious South London cycling club of the period although its unclear whether he continued to race for Balham CC at the same time.
 If he did leave the club it must have been on good terms as he is named as honorary life member in the club’s 1949 club handbook.

-There are few clues as to what he did next but two newspaper articles suggest he moved on to a successful career in motor bikes.
-A 1937 Trade Directory lists the following: 1937 Bragg Basil, Motor Car Garage, 24 & 26 Ingleton Street SW9.
+He ran a garage and a 1937 Trade Directory lists the following: 1937 Bragg Basil, Motor Car Garage, 24 & 26 Ingleton Street SW9.

 The 1939 Register describes him as a motor engineer living with his parents at 35 Abbotswood Road, Wandsworth.
 One reason for the change of address could have been a burglary 12 years earlier.
-The 23 August 1927 edition of the Gloucester Citizen reports of 34 stolen cycling and motor cycling medals (see cutting).
+The 23 August 1927 edition of the Gloucester Citizen reports of 34 stolen cycling and motor cycling medals highlighting his dual success (see cutting).